Last Updated on January 29, 2021

-- 2 tablespoons vinegar or lemon juice
+- 2 tablespoons balsamic vinegar

-- salt, pepper
+- salt, pepper to taste

-- 1 teaspoon honey (optional)
+- 1 teaspoon date paste or maple syrup (optional)

-- Put all ingredients in a food processor and chop according to your preferences
+- Put all ingredients in a food processor and chop according to your preferences.

-- Garnish with some parsley
+- Garnish with some parsley or watercress.

 - Tip: let it sit in your fridge for an hour before serving